 The viewer is guided towards the end of the chapel by a sort of frame.
-There is no traditional altar, but a composition made by different materials and by different artists.
-A colored marble is shaped in the form of a drapery on which lies a statue of Beata Ludovica Albertoni (or perhaps St Anne) by Bernini.
+There is no traditional altar, but a composition made by different materials and by different artists (see a page on the use of colour in the churches of Rome).
+A coloured marble is shaped in the form of a drapery on which lies a statue of Blessed Ludovica Albertoni by Bernini.
 Above the statue a fine painting by Giovanni Battista Gaulli il Baciccio on a subject drawn by Bernini.
+Baciccio is best known for his ceiling at il Gesł.
 Slightly above the statue, in a very unusual position, two series of stucco angels converge towards it.
 Finally the entire wall is covered by a gilded decoration.

-Also in this chapel Bernini devised a hidden window to direct light on the face of Beata Ludovica Albertoni.
+Also in this chapel Bernini devised a hidden window to direct light on the body of Blessed Ludovica Albertoni.

 Other pages dealing with Baroque sculpture: